 Exploit the latest developments in bikes and trails by learning a new way of riding

-In the last five years, bikes and kit have made quantum leaps in performance.
+In the last few years, bikes and kit have made quantum leaps in performance.
 Improvements have come thick and fast, and include seismic shifts — such as larger wheels and aggressive geometry — and revolutionary products like the dropper post.
 The upshot is that today’s bikes are far more capable than ever before.

 Equally, the trails we ride have evolved to keep pace with the advances in our equipment.
 The new breed of purpose-built trails are faster and utilise berms and rollers to promote flow, while technical features such as jumps, drops and rock gardens have become commonplace.

 Simultaneously, riders have been seeking out more challenging terrain on this new breed of trail bike.
 Demanding bridleways, downhill racetracks and bike parks have all become regular fodder for trail riders.

 How to ride on a modern modern bike

 In this guide, we’ll break down the most crucial elements of modern riding, explain the ways in which they have changed over the years, and reveal how you can adapt your technique to get the most out of both your bike and the trails.

 The average modern trail bike has more in common with a downhill bike from a few years ago than a current XC race bike.
 We’re talking long wheelbases, slack head angles and low bottom brackets, all to increase stability.

 Dropper posts have been revolutionary and mean that movements and body shapes associated with downhill racing have become commonplace on regular trails.
 The fact that you can get your saddle out of the way so conveniently, frees your hips up to allow all kinds of movement that just wasn’t really possible until recently.